 My daughter used to fall asleep at random times in her swing or my arms.
 It was adorable, and we counted these as naps.

-She would sleep for about 30-45 minutes tops, and always be fussy when we had to put her down at bedtime.
+She would sleep for about 30-45 minutes tops, and always be fussy when we put her down at bedtime.

-We learned that if you wait to put them down until they are so exhausted that they fall asleep randomly on their own, they’re already over-tired and will not get quality sleep (thus only napping for 30-45 minutes.)
+We learned that if you wait to put them down until they are exhausted enough to randomly fall asleep on their own, they’re already over-tired and will not get quality sleep (thus only napping for 30-45 minutes.)

 (She always seemed to be wide awake at these times, so I never thought it would work.)

-We also started putting her down in her crib at these times and SURPRISINGLY she started going down easily!
+We also started putting her down in her crib at these times and that was a game-changer.
+She started going down without a second thought.

-After a few days, she started rubbing her eyes at these times and eventually went right to sleep when I put her down, and sleep for 1-3 hours at a time!
+After a few days, she would rub her eyes at these times and fall right to sleep when I put her down, and sleep for 2-3 hours at a time!